 In this course, we will engage in a close reading of selected works by Martin Heidegger.
 We will consider Heidegger's attempt to raise anew the urgent "question of being", specifically, how his development of this question demands a radical assessment of many of our most dearly-held assumptions about truth, human nature, knowledge and reality, freedom and responsibility, history and time.
-Prerequisite: PHIL 3543, or permission of instructor.
+Prerequisite: Either PHIL 3653 or PHIL 3583, or permission of the instructor.